 Step 1 – Apple Basic Shape

-Start drawing the apple by drawing an outline of its overall shape.
-In this case it’s basically a circle.
+Start drawing the apple with an outline of its overall shape.
+In this case it will basically just be a circle.

 Step 2 – Apple Sketch